ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/sw_database/httpd.md

 ---
 name: Apache httpd
 category: Web
-description: The Apache HTTP Server, colloquially called Apache, is a Web server application notable for playing a key role in the initial growth of the World Wide Web.
+description: The Apache HTTP Server, commonly called Apache, is a web server application known for playing a key role in the initial growth of the World Wide Web.
 download_url: https://archive.apache.org/dist/httpd/
 works_on_arm: true
 supported_minimum_version: